FAQ Page SEO Audit Tool

 Decide which page should own the topic, then use internal links instead of repeating the same answer everywhere.

-Improve formatting for FAQ schema where appropriate, and add links to the most relevant conversion or support pages.
+Keep any FAQ schema aligned with visible answers, avoid hidden claims, and add links to the most relevant product, pricing, docs, or support pages.

 Frequently asked questions